 Discover The Secret of Calakmul in this new full-dome show from Planetarios Digitales.
-Discover the mysteries around Calakmul, a Maya city lost for a thousand years under the jungle, be guided through relationships between the starry sky and the architecture as well as about the biodiversity wealth of the jungle in Campeche state, Mexico, through incredible timelapses, 360° video, drone shots, computergenerated animations of 3D models and direct jungle audio in 5.1 channels.
+Discover the mysteries around Calakmul, a Maya city lost for a thousand years under the jungle, be guided through relationships between the starry sky and the architecture as well as about the biodiversity wealth of the jungle in Campeche state, Mexico.